TheAlgorithms/JavaScript/CONTRIBUTING.md

 Algorithms should be packaged in a way that would make it easy for readers to put them into larger programs.

+Algorithms can import other algorithms present in the repository, following these guidelines:

+* Imports should use ESM syntax (`import funcs from 'path'`).
+* Comments should clearly mention what is being imported, and how it is used.

 Algorithms should:

 * have intuitive class and function names that make their purpose clear to readers.